A Practical Georgia Itinerary for 7–10 Days (the country!)

 Don’t linger too long with that post-lunch espresso, it’s time to head to Rike Park for a breather!

-Tip: If you aren’t all churched-out yet, you can peak inside Zion Cathedral that’s right at the end of Jan Shardeni.
+Tip: If you aren’t all churched out yet, you can peek inside Zion Cathedral that’s right at the end of Jan Shardeni.
 Or, if you like your religion diversified, the Great Synagogue of Tbilisi is also just a few steps away.

 The Bridge of Peace is one of the most recognizable landmarks of the capital, and you can clearly see why when you walk on the LED light-infused bridge.
 I dare you not to Billy Jean your way across it when it starts lighting up under your feet!